Natural pain management in three easy steps, from auto-immune issues to injuries, all with no pain pills!

 Call me a hippie if you want, but I think there is something primal and naturally deep rooted in our ancestry to go and collect water that you know is going to nourish you.
 Doing this also helps me monitor the amount of water I am drinking daily, by how empty the drum is.
 After all, we are mostly made up of the good old H2O.

 There is a significant link between pain and dehydration.
-Our connective tissue such as tendons, ligaments, and collagen fibres house the bulk of our bodies water.
+Our connective tissue such as tendons, ligaments, and collagen fibers house the bulk of our bodies water.
 Factors such as aging, poor diet, and lifestyle choices can make us lose retained water, and lead to injuries which lead to inflammation.
 This can lead to increased pain in these areas, as inflammation accumulates where the injury takes place to help repair the damage.

 As our body becomes dehydrated, it starts to take the water that is stored in the connective tissues and joints, to keep itself hydrated.
 This can lead to pain and inflammation in the areas the water has been drawn from.